The City sponsors the following environmental events (specific dates may also be on the City's Calendar).

 More information on pledging coming soon.

-The annual Citywide Garage Sale is usually held on the first weekend in May at homes throughout Mountain View.
+The annual Citywide Garage Sale is typically held on the first weekend in May at homes throughout Mountain View.
 Registration begins in March and ends near the end of April each year.
 This free event is sponsored by the City's Recycling and Zero Waste Section of Public Works.
 Visit www.mountainview.gov/garagesale or call 650-903-6311 for more information.
-Sorry, there is no event in 2019 due to Zero Waste Planning and New Agreement development projects.

 National River Clean Up is held annually on the third Saturday in May.